What is the flu?

 How is the flu diagnosed?

-Your doctor can usually diagnose the flu based on your symptoms alone (find the flu clinic nearest to you).
+Your doctor can usually diagnose the flu based on your symptoms alone.
 Your doctor may also do a physical exam, and may recommend other tests such as sputum cultures or chest X-rays to check for flu complications such as pneumonia.

 Sometimes it can be hard to tell if you have the flu or a cold.
 Use the "Is it a cold or the flu?" tool to help you tell the difference.